ThePrince05/Chat-App-Server/README.md

 ## Steps to Run:
-1. Save the example `docker-compose.yml` file in your project directory.
+1. Use the `docker-compose.yml` file to Spin up a container.
 2. Start the container
 ```
 docker-compose up -d